-We offer art salons, traveling exhibitions, lectures and performances, classes for those
+We offer art, traveling exhibitions, lectures and performances, classes for those

 wanting to expand their art experience, and an annual Gala to serve our community.